 3. Stop Dwelling On The Mistake

-Neuroscience can provide a glimpse of why we dwell on our mistakes long after we should have jettisoned them from our memory.
+Neuroscience can explain why we dwell on our mistakes long after we should have jettisoned them from our memory.
 Memory is the way our brain codifies, stores, and retrieves information.
-Our brain, however, is not a computer; each time we remember something, we reconstruct a past event but those memories are not reliable.
+Our brain, however, is not a computer; each time we remember something, we reconstruct a past event, but those memories are unreliable.

 For example, we might suppress a negative memory or embellish another one.
 Studies have shown that memory adapts and changes to fit the expectations of a person’s latest experience.